 While in Manuel Antonio we booked a mangrove boat tour which took us to an area where we could see monkeys and sloths from the water.
 A really fun way to see the animals!

 We planned to mainly enjoy the beach area here and relax, which we did.
-There are lots of souvenir shops and a wide variety of restaurants to check out in this area.
+There are also a lot of souvenir shops and a wide variety of restaurants and cafes to check out in this area.

 The highlight of this location is Manuel Antonio National Park and we did a guided tour which I would say is the only way to really appreciate the diverse nature of this park.
 The guides are also able to point out certain animals that you might miss on your own.
 We saw frogs, lizards, deer, sloths, monkeys, hummingbirds, iguanas, bats, and snakes.
 We found that all the guides we had were super informative and passionate about the parks and their jobs!